 10. VIP Backpackers card

-Finally on our list of student discount cards is one for travellers.
+Finally on our list is one for travellers.
 With a VIP Backpackers card, you get 12 months membership which offers worldwide discounts on travel, tours and international accommodation.
 You also get destination information, hostel guides and a mobile sim pack with an international calling card all for only £12.

 Let us know your favourite discount card in the comments!